timescale/docs/_troubleshooting/slow-tiering-chunks.md

 select count(*) from timescaledb_osm.chunks_queued_for_tiering
 ```

-Processing all the chunks in the queue may take considerable time if a large quantity of data is being migrated to tiered storage.
+Processing all the chunks in the queue may take considerable time if a large quantity of data is being migrated to the object storage tier.